fatmasaid8/workMotion/README.md

 ### Headless Mode

-To run Cypress in headless mode (for CI/CD), use the following command:
+To run Cypress in headless mode (can be helpful for for CI/CD), use the following command:

 ```npx cypress run```